activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

   order: 2
 ---

 We created a boilerplate to help you quickly setup a social app in a local environment, and connect it with a local Pod provider.
-In just a few minutes, you should be able to play with your first ActivityPods-compatible app !
+In just a few minutes, you should be able to play with your first ActivityPods-compatible app!

 ## Requirements

 - Git
 - Makefile
-- [Docker](https://docs.docker.com/engine/install/) (with the Compose plugin)
+- [Docker](https://docs.docker.com/engine/install/) (make sure you have the `docker-compose-plugin` installed)
 - [NodeJS](https://nodejs.org) 20.0 or above
 - [Yarn](https://yarnpkg.com/)